E3SM-Project/polaris/docs/users_guide/ocean/test_groups/global_convergence.md

 # Convergence rate above which a warning is issued for icosahedral meshes
 icos_conv_max = 2.2

+# options for visualization for the cosine bell convergence test case
+[cosine_bell_viz]

+# visualization latitude and longitude resolution
+dlon = 0.5
+dlat = 0.5

+# remapping method ('bilinear', 'neareststod', 'conserve')
+remap_method = conserve
 ```

+The config options in `[vertical_grid]` define the vertical grid, as described
+in {ref}`ocean-vertical`.

+The `dt_per_km` option `[cosine_bell]` is used to control the time step, as
+discussed below in more detail.

-The last 7 options are used to control properties of the cosine bell and the
+The 7 options from `temperature` to `vel_pd` are used to control properties of
-background properties.
-The first 4 options are discussed below.
+the cosine bell and the rest of the sphere, as well as the advection.
+The
+options `qu_conv_thresh` to `icos_conv_max` are thresholds for determining
+when the convergence rates are not within the expected range.
+The options
+in the `cosine_bell_viz` section are used in visualizing the initial and
+final states on a lon-lat grid.

 ### resolutions